Posted by Snigdha Gupta and Srijani Roy

 However, these laws which have been enacted to ensure that Indian citizens are not denied any of these, have failed in its primary aim.
 These two laws can never be realised until and unless the needs of menstruators are prioritised.

 Recently, the Prime Minister of New Zealand, Jacinda Arden, made menstrual products free for all girls going to school.
 To achieve this level of acceptance towards menstruation.
 India has to walk miles on the road that leads to the ultimate destination, making menstruation a taboo-free issue and pain-free experience for all menstruators all over India.
 The first step towards reaching this destination is to enact a menstrual leave law.
 We also need to ensure that in future putting aside menstrual health and hygiene does not happen at all.

-Disclaimer: The authors of this article recognize the fact that apart from women transmen and non-binary people also menstruator.
-Hence in this article the term “ menstruator” has been used.
-The article focuses exclusively on the sanitary napkin crisis in India though alternatives to sanitary napkins such as menstrual cups and tampons also are there, but this article does not focus on those aspects.
+Disclaimer: The authors of this article recognise the fact that apart from women, trans men and non-binary people also menstruate.
+Hence, in this article the term ‘menstruator’ has been used.
+The article focuses exclusively on the sanitary napkin crisis in India, though alternatives to sanitary napkins such as menstrual cups and tampons are also there, but this article does not focus on those aspects.

 Featured Image Source: CNN